chanchanngann/airflow-on-ecs/README.md

 terraform apply -target=aws_iam_role_policy.access_secret_manager  --auto-approve terraform apply -target=aws_iam_role_policy.access_s3  --auto-approve
 ```
+`terraform apply -target` is used only to demonstrate the infrastructure build-up stage by stage.

 6. Manually start the ECS task `airlow-init`
    - this task will run `airflow_init.sh` which init the DB and create airflow user
 ```ruby